warricksothr/concourse-rclone-resource/README.md

       * rename
     * `link`: Optional.
 Create a link to the resource if possible.
 Default `false`
     * `linkFilter`: Optional.
 A find filter on the source directory for files to generate links to.
 Default `-maxdepth 1 -type f`
+    * `linkDestination`: Optional.
+Required if `link` is specified as `true`.
+This is the rclone target to place the resulting link json data at.
 * `args`: Optional.
 An array of additional arguments to pass to rclone.

 #### Example